Reframe The Square

 Inspiration

-We employed the concept of Brand Archetypes to help narrow down our visual inspiration research.
-The two archetypes we landed on were Jester and Everyman.
-We believe the two archetypes best reflect the meaning of the Market Square.
-The square is Jester as it is can be a fun and funky space.
-The Market Square is also Everyman, as it is a diverse space that attracts an equally varied crowd.
+We utilized the concept of Brand Archetypes to help narrow down our visual inspiration research.
+The two archetypes we selected were Jester and Everyman.
+We believe these archetypes best reflect the fun and diverse characteristics of the Market Square.

 Logo

-When designing a logo for the Market Square, we chose to embrace the diversity of the space.
+When creating the logo for the Market Square, we chose to embrace the diversity of the space.
 We reframed Market Square as a dynamic container for various ever changing narratives.
 The logo changing and evolving to reflect the ever changing events and opportunities in the square.

 Brand Guidelines